 Create ticket types

-You can create more than one ticket type, but to enable people to register, you need at least one.
+You can create multiple ticket types, but you need at least one to enable people to register.
 The ticket type allows you to limit how many seats are available and also what information people need to provide.

-Commonly you’ll be creating a “Main Service” or Adult ticket type.
-If you are providing separate children’s services, then you should also create a ticket type for each of your children’s programs.
+You’ll probably create a “Main Service” or Adult ticket type.
+If you provide separate children’s services, then you should also create a ticket type for each of your children’s programs.

 Enter the name of the ticket type, how many tickets (i.e., seats) are available, and ensure “Visible” is enabled.